“I was born ready,” he says.

 Life is designed to dissolve.

 I’m showing you me again.
 How do I look?

 Isn’t this what we want?
 To connect in the exposures?

 His lost child was a strong, young man.
 A car drove through a tree before killing this lost child and breaking his dad’s heart.

 But rebuilds are possible.

 Because this father has found and experienced many things in the annual aftermaths of his lost child.
 During one recent South summer day, we both got lost in place, and he shared how he connected with Spirit for the first time.

-I got to watch his heart resonating with life.
+I was blessed because I got to watch his heart resonating with life again.

 A woman I love lost a child.